o3de/o3de.org/content/docs/user-guide/assets/texture-settings/texture-assets.md

 Texture product assets can be generated for multiple platforms from a single texture source asset.
 However, various target platforms might have unique requirements or limitations.
 A mobile device, for example, might have a lower maximum texture resolution than a desktop computer.
 You can use the following general guidelines when creating texture source assets to get the best results and to ensure cross-platform compatibility:

 * **Use power of two resolutions.** Texture source asset resolutions should be a power of two such as 256, 512, 1024, or 2048.
 * **Use square aspect ratios.** Square aspect ratios (2048 by 2048) are preferred for most textures.
-Texture source assets with equirectangular resolutions (2048 by 1024) are required in some use cases such as when generating IBL cubemaps.
+Texture source assets with equirectangular resolutions (2048 by 1024) are required in some use cases such as when IBL cubemaps are generated.
     {{< important >}}
 Though you can successfully process and use textures with arbitrary resolutions and aspect ratios, you should create textures with square aspect ratios and power of 2 resolutions to get the best performance from the available graphics hardware.
     {{< /important >}}